isomerpages/moe-ast-elis/_learning-opportunities/SkillsFuture for Educators/Differentiating Instruction in the English Language Classrooms (Primary and Secondary).md

 There are three Levels of Practice that you can choose from:

 <img src="/images/picture.png" style="width:70%">

+To decide on the most appropriate Level of Practice to meet your learning needs, please refer to the information for each of the three Levels of Practice below.

-### Levels of Practice
+### Levels of Practice and Learning Goals

 <b><font color="#D35E71">Proficient</font></b>&nbsp;Level of Practice: Does independently

-Select this course at the Proficient Level of Practice if you:
+*Select this course at the Proficient Level of Practice if you:*

-*   wish to have fundamental understanding of the principles of DI, and to become skilful and independent in your practice of DI in the EL classroom;
+*   wish to have fundamental understanding of the principles of DI, and to become skilful and independent in your practice of DI in EL classrooms;
 *   would like to be able to, on an ongoing basis, reflect on your practice of DI to improve student learning of EL; and
 *   plan to apply your learning as you participate in the course.